Teeohbee/hook_line_and_sinker/README.md

 * Modeled my Email DB model on the incoming JSON object.
 * Postgres and Datamapper were used as a database and ORM respectively due to prior experience with them.
 * Front-end work was very minimal, provides the bones of a dashboard and email list
+* Aimed for readability and functionality of code.
+Potential for refactoring before deploying.

 ## Challenges
 * Testing webhooks was problematic.
 Firing HTTParty post requests as part of a test suite resulted in entries arriving in the development database rather than test.
 Ideally I would have liked to test that: